-The concept of “president-for-life” appeals to some people.
-But for most of us, term limits are a welcome check on authority.
+The concept of “president for life” might appeal to some people.
+But for most Americans, term limits are a welcome check on authority.

 U.S. presidents haven’t had the option to serve a third term since 1951.
 Even before that, most followed the example set by George Washington and never tried to stay in office for more than eight years.

 South Africa’s Nelson Mandela famously kept his promise to serve only one term, despite public pressure to change his mind.

 Some argue that term limits violate the will of voters who want a leader to continue, even if that would mean revising their country’s constitution.
 However, history has shown that term limits strengthen democratic institutions over the long term and help ensure peaceful political transition.

 - Incumbents are less able to use the state’s institutions to manipulate elections or erode the power of rival branches of government and political adversaries.